pluma/obs/README.md

 #### lazy:Boolean (optional)

-See above.
+If `lazy` is set to `true` (default: `false`), updating of the property's new value will be delayed until the first time the property is called.
+This also means subscribers will not be notified until the property is called directly.
 This option has no effect if no `read` function is provided.

 #### watched:Array (optional)

 See above.
 This option has no effect if no `read` function is provided.
-If a single function is provided instead of an array, it is wrapped in an array automatically.
+If a single object is passed instead of an array, the object will automatically be wrapped in an array.

 ### computed#()